jadebluestar/AgriShield/README.md

 - 🌦️ Weather-triggered insurance smart contract
 - 🌳 Carbon credit tracking and trading
 - 🧑‍🌾 Farmer NFT registration and management
-- 💸 Lending and borrowing interface
+- 💸 Lending and borrowing interface(in progress)
 - 📊 Dashboard with stats, weather widget, and activity table
 - 👛 Wallet connection and profile management